glaciation-heu/glaciation-prediction-service/DESCRIPTION.md

 can be configured to forecast next-day energy consumption based on the daily aggregated energy consumption of all pods from historical time series
 * Relevant work package and deliverable: WP6, D6.3
+* The time series and prediction results are available in Grafana dashboard, in case it needs to be added again, the [grafana](../grafana/) folder contains the dashboard file

 The microservice runs a daily batch job.
 * The first part of